onaio/onadata/docs/forms.rst

 Response
 ^^^^^^^^
-If the job is done:-
+If the job is done:

 ::